Trusted WordPress tutorials, when you need them most.

 Don’t forget to replace ‘example.com’ with your own domain name and ‘movies’ with your custom post type name.

-Save your menu and then visit the front end of your website.
+You can then save your menu and visit the front end of your website.
 You will see the new menu item you added, and when you click on it, it will display your custom post type’s archive page using the archive.php template file in your theme.

 Preview of Custom Post Type Menu Item